natlcn/natlcn/README.md

 </head>
 <body>
     <header>
-        <h2> About me! :3</h2>
+        <h1> About me! :3</h1>
     </header>
-    <h3> Personality Trait </h3>
+    <h2> Personality Trait </h2>
     <h3> ENFJ-T </h3>
-    <li> The personality traight of a ENFJ (protagonist) has a blend of empahty, idealism, and charisma.
+    <li> The personality trait of a ENFJ-T (protagonist) has a blend of empahty, idealism, and charisma.
 They have a natural ability to inspire and lead others based on the individuals deep desire make a positive impact with the world around us.
-With passion and convition, communication allows these indiividuals to articulate visionary vision.
+With passion and convition, strong communication allows these individuals to articulate visionary objectives.
 These individuals thrive on meaningful connection within a the workplace.
-With this type of personality, it draws others into the individuals orbit and motivating them to bring out thier best work and remarkable talent out into the work field. </li>
+With this type of personality, it draws others into the individuals orbit and motivating them to bring out their best work and remarkable talent out into the work field. </li>
     <h4> Looking forward... </h4>
     <li> Hoping to positively impact my classmates and work in collaborative environments. </li>
     <p> 🔭 I’m currently working on ...